chooeyboo/password-crack/README.md

 Download the repository, open a terminal in the directory of the downloaded repo, and run `python3 passwordCrack.py [password or hash] [argument]`.

+You may need to run `pip install hashlib` or `pip install bcrypt` if these libraries are not already present on your system.

 Replace `[password or hash]` above with the plaintext password or MD5/SHA-256/Bcrypt hash you would like to crack.
 Then replace `[argument]` with the type of password cracking you would like the program to use.
 The arguments are `-p` for plaintext brute-force, `-d` for dictionary, `-m` for MD5, `-s` for SHA-256, and `-b` for Bcrypt.